qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 When a layer is added to map canvas, QGIS uses by default a random symbol/color to render its features.
-You can however set a default symbol in :guilabel:`Project --> Properties --> Default styles` that will be applied to each newly added layer according to its geometry type.
+You can however set a default symbol in :menuselection:`Project --> Properties --> Default styles` that will be applied to each newly added layer according to its geometry type.

 But, most of the time, you'd prefer to have a custom and more complexe style